m6r-ai/humbug/src/humbug/backlog.md

 Put transcript files in a directory.

+Each message needs to identify the conversation to which it belongs!

 ## Page up/down in input area

 These are currently going to the top and bottom of the input area rather than paging up/down correctly.